 In close cooperation with the industry, topics were identified where simplification of regulations, guidelines or standards seems possible in the short to medium term and promised significant cost reduction potential.
 The regulatory framework for the identified topics was then compared with those in other European countries.
 Subsequently, an adaptation or simplification of relevant regulations, directives or standards was pursued together with companies and the authorities in charge.
 In this respect, account had to be taken of the extent to which existing national laws allow such measures to be implemented.
 The licensing procedure and the regulatory framework for the operation of offshore wind farms are relatively complex in Germany and changing regulations, guidelines and standards is often time-consuming.

 Ørsted Wind Power Germany GmbH • Trianel Windkraftwerk Borkum GmbH & Co.
 KG • EWE Erneuerbare Energien GmbH • RWE Innogy GmbH • E.ON Climate&Renewables GmbH • IBERDROLA Renovables Deutschland GmbH • Vattenfall Europe Windkraft GmbH • Global Tech I Offshore Wind GmbH • Wind MW GmbH • EnBW Energie Baden-Württemberg AG • wpd offshore solutions GmbH • Northland Power Inc.

-Deutsch WindGuard GmbH contributes expertise in the area of technical standards to allow evaluation of the topics to be identified and their feasibility from a technical point of view.
+Deutsch WindGuard GmbH contributed expertise in the area of technical standards to allow evaluation of the topics to be identified and their feasibility from a technical point of view.
 The corresponding consulting activity is carried out by a subcontractor.

-In addition, the VDMA Power Systems Association, in its capacity as an information and communication platform for wind turbine manufacturers and core components, and the Federal Maritime and Hydrographic Agency (BSH), the relevant licensing authority, have both pledged their support.
+In addition, the VDMA Power Systems Association, in its capacity as an information and communication platform for wind turbine manufacturers and core components, and the Federal Maritime and Hydrographic Agency (BSH), the relevant licensing authority, had both pledged their support.